habib1402/BiFusHNet/README.md

 # BiFusHNet
-abcdxc
-This repository is reserved for the implementation of the proposed BiFusHNet. abc
+This repository is reserved for the implementation of the proposed BiFusHNet.
-**Note:** The code will be made available to the research community upon the publication of the paper.
+**Note:** The code is currently undergoing an organization process and will be made available to the research community soon.
 Stay tuned for updates.

 ## Table of Contents
 - [Introduction](#introduction)